mathesar-foundation/mathesar-wiki/team/worklogs/ghislaine.md

 editor: markdown
 dateCreated: 2023-07-06T20:00:15.650Z
 ---
+## 2023-08-07

+Today, I had further conversations with several team members to gather their thoughts and perspectives.
+Following these discussions, I spent time organizing the notes.
+I aim to review these with Kriti to validate the findings and ensure we're moving in the right direction.

+**Current Focus:**

+- Finalizing notes from team discussions for review.
+- Finalizing the updates to the survey based on team feedback and insights.

+## 2023-08-04

+Today was a slower-paced day.
+I reviewed the notes taken from team discussions during the week.
+I also continued adjusting the survey based on the current goals.

+**Current Focus:**

+- Reviewing and adjusting the survey to learn more about niches.
+- Continuing to research and understand our identified niches.

 ## 2023-08-03

 Today, I engaged in multiple conversations with team members about the use cases we've identified, the data we're capturing, and the insights we've gathered so far.